Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-In despite of its high speed and simplicity, the one-stage detectors have trailed the accuracy of two-stage detectors for years.
-T.-Y. Lin \emph{et al.} have discovered the reasons behind and proposed RetinaNet in 2017 \cite{ICCV17-Focal}.
-They claimed that the extreme foreground-background class imbalance encountered during training of dense detectors is the central cause.
+\textbf{RetinaNet:} Despite its high speed and simplicity, the one-stage detectors have trailed the accuracy of two-stage detectors for years.
+T.-Y. Lin \emph{et al.} have explored the reasons behind and proposed RetinaNet in 2017 \cite{ICCV17-Focal}.
+They found that the extreme foreground-background class imbalance encountered during the training of dense detectors is the central cause.
 To this end, a new loss function named ``focal loss'' has been introduced in RetinaNet by reshaping the standard cross entropy loss so that detector will put more focus on hard, misclassified examples during training.
-Focal Loss enables the one-stage detectors to achieve comparable accuracy of two-stage detectors while maintaining very high detection speed.
-(COCO mAP@.5=59.1\%, mAP@[.5, .95]=39.1\%).
+Focal Loss enables the one-stage detectors to achieve comparable accuracy of two-stage detectors while maintaining a very high detection speed (COCO mAP@.5=59.1\%).

+\textbf{CornerNet:} Previous methods primarily used anchor boxes to provide classification and regression references.
+Objects frequently exhibit variation in terms of number, location, scale, ratio, etc. They have to follow the path of setting up a large number of reference boxes to better match ground truths in order to achieve high performance.
+However, the network would suffer from further category imbalance, lots of hand-designed hyper-parameters, and a long convergence time.
+To address these problems, H. Law \emph{et al} \cite{law2018cornernet} discard the previous detection paradigm, and view the task as a keypoint (corners of a box) prediction problem.
+After obtaining the key points, it will decouple and re-group the corner points using extra embedding information to form the bounding boxes.
+CornerNet outperforms most one-stage detectors at that time (COCO mAP@.5=57.8\%).

+\textbf{CenterNet:} X. Zhou \emph{et al} proposed CenterNet \cite{zhou2019objects} in 2019.
+It also follows a keypoint-based detection paradigm, but eliminates costly post-processes such as group-based keypoint assignment (in CornerNet \cite{law2018cornernet}, ExtremeNet \cite{zhou2019bottom}, etc) and NMS, resulting in a fully end-to-end detection network.
+CenterNet considers an object to be a single point (the object's center) and regresses all of its attributes (such as size, orientation, location, pose, etc) based on the reference center point.
+The model is simple and elegant, and it can integrate 3-D object detection, human pose estimation, optical flow learning, depth estimation, and other tasks into a single framework.
+Despite using such a concise detection concept, CenterNet can also achieve comparative detection results (COCO mAP@.5=61.1\%).

+\textbf{DETR:} In recent years, Transformers have deeply affected the entire field of deep learning, particularly the field of computer vision.
+Transformers discard the traditional convolution operator in favor of attention-alone calculation in order to overcome the limitations of CNNs and obtain a global-scale receptive field.
+In 2020, N. Carion \emph{et al} proposed DETR \cite{carion2020end}, where they viewed object detection as a set prediction problem and proposed an end-to-end detection network with Transformers.
+So far, object detection has entered a new era in which objects can be detected without the use of anchor boxes or anchor points.
+Later, X. Zhu \emph{et al} proposed Deformable DETR \cite{zhu2020deformable} to address the DETR's long convergence time and limited performance on detecting small objects.
+It achieves state-of-the-art performance on MSCOCO dataset (COCO mAP@.5=71.9\%).